You Earned a Ticket!

 Each year consists of about 6,000 waking hours.
 Children in America, on average, spend about 1,000 of them in school.

-Not including after-school programs, in normal times most American children spend about six hours per day in school – fewer in lower grades and more in higher ones.
+Most American children spend about six hours per day in school—fewer in lower grades and more in higher ones.
 How are those hours actually spent?
 Are they sufficient?
 Does changing the number of hours make any difference?

 Yes, time matters.

-Schools in different parts of the country and around the world use time in very different ways, with varying school calendars and seasonal breaks.
-In an effort to permit comparisons, or at least to spur inquiry, the Organisation for Economic Co-Operation and Development (OECD) collects global data about school hours.
+Schools in different parts of the country and around the world use time in varying ways, with different school calendars and seasonal breaks.
+In an effort to permit comparisons, or at least to spur inquiry, the Organisation for Economic Co-Operation and Development (OECD) collects global data about school hours, most recently in 2023.

 But the harder you scratch at the data, the harder it is to reach easy insights.
 The data is gathered by survey, and the methodology and even the questions vary from place to place.
 Grade level groupings used in the surveys are responsive to the different ways that schools are organized locally, and the surveys are massive.